-Taxable income during the year was offset by expenses and the tax charge for the year ended 31 December 2023 is £Nil.
+Taxable income during the year was offset by expenses and the tax charge for the year ended 31 December 2024 is £Nil.

-As described above, the Company is recognised as an ITC for accounting years and to the extent that there is insufficient group tax relief available to eliminate taxable profits, the Company may make interest distributions to reduce taxable profits to nil.
+As described above, the Company is recognised as an ITC for accounting years and therefore not liable to UK taxation.
+To the extent that there is insufficient group tax relief available to eliminate taxable profits, the Company may make interest distributions to reduce taxable profits to nil.